-At INSEAD I teach in multiple Executive Education programs in addition to teaching the organisational design and leadership core course in the MBA program, for which I have received the Dean’s commendation for excellence in teaching.
+At INSEAD, I direct and teach in the Product Management Executive Programme, and teach in multiple Executive Education programs.
+This is in addition to teaching the organisational design and leadership core course in the MBA program.
+I have received the Dean’s commendation for excellence in teaching for both my MBA and Executive teaching.
 My teaching focuses primarily on firms’ organisational-strategic alignment (org design), leading and experiencing organisational change, managing corporate culture, and utilizing social networks.

 Prior to becoming a business school academic, I had a number of roles in the business and not-for-profit sectors.
 I was a management consultant for the Monitor Group, working in its strategy practice and its Executive Development group.
 This was followed by several years as an early member of a start-up in the educational services space.
 Before returning to school, I was a member of the 2008 Obama Presidential campaign in California.